arthurjguerra/aws-certifications/solutions-architect-associate.md

     - *Security service*
     - Uses AI to analyze data in S3
     - Can analyze Cloud Trail

+### S3 Object Lock & Glacier Vault Lock
+- S3 Object Lock
+    - Store objects using a Write Once, Read Many (WORM) model
+    - Can be applied to individual objects or acc=ross the entire bucket
+    - Two Modes:
+        - **Governance Mode**: users cannot overwrite or delete an object version or alter lock settings (unless they have special permissions)
+        - **Compliance Mode**: objects cannot be overwritten or deleted by **any** user (including root)
+- S3 Glacier Vault Lock
+    - Allows you to easily deploy and enforce compliance controls for S3 Glacier Vaults
+    - You can specify controls such as WORM in a Vault Lock policy and lock the policy from future edits
+    - Once locked, the policy cannot be changed

+### S3 Performance
+- 5,500 GET/HEAD requests per second per prefix
+- 3,500 PUT/COPY/POST/DELETE requests per second per prefix
+- Prefix: s3://mybucket/folder1/subfolder1/myfile.txt = folder1/subfolder1
+- Better performance if reads are spread across different prefixes
+    - For instance, 2 prefixes = 11,000 GET requests per second
+- Bear in mind KMS limits
+    - Always have to encrypt objects when writting them to the bucket
+    - Always have to decrypt objects when reading them from the bucket
+- Use multi-part uploads to increase performance when uploading files
+    - Should be used to for files > 100MB (must be used for files > 5GB)
+- Use s3-byte range fetches to increase performance when downloading files

+### S3 Select & Glacier Select
+- S3 Select
+    - Used to retrieve only a portion of the data from an object
+    - Get data by rows and columns using SQL
+    - Save money on data transfer and increase speed
+-

 ### [Accessing content in S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro)
 - There are 4 different URLs styles that it can be used to access content in S3